aioue/any.down/README.md

 ## 🌟 Key Features

-- **🛡️ Server-Friendly**: Designed to minimize impact on Any.do's infrastructure by copying patterns from their website (incremental sync reduces server load by 80-99%)
+- **🛡️ Server-Friendly**: Designed to minimize impact on Any.do's infrastructure by copying patterns from their website (smart change detection only downloads when needed)
 - **🔐 Secure Authentication**: Session persistence with 2FA support
 - **📊 Multiple Export Formats**: JSON and Markdown exports